luu-jennifer/luu-jennifer/README.md

 ### currently working on:
 - a trading app in Python recieving JSON data
+- a finance app using React and SQL
 - a React app for windsport addicts with wind data and weather api